WhiteMagic3333/Feedback-App/README.md

 #### npm install

-This will install all of the necessary dependencies and start the development server.
-The app will then be available at http://localhost:3000.
+This will install all of the necessary dependencies

 #### npm start